 A major part of the user experience is survey taking.
 The user needs to take surveys so that myStatus can give valuable feedback.
-The problem is that most users won't willingly go out of their way to do so without a prompt.
+We expect that most users won't go out of their way to do so without a prompt.
 Our solution was to create notifications that remind the user to do so.
 To make sure the app reminds them at an appropriate time, we allow them to set which days and at what time is best.
 Even if the notification appears at what was deemed by the user to be an appropriate time, there may be instances when the user is busy or just not interested.
 Thus we allow the user to dismiss or snooze the reminder.

 Patients with prescriptions fall into three categories in terms of willingness to take them.
 There are those patients who do not believe medications to be useful, those who want to take them but are prone to forgetting, and those that do so on a regular basis.
 Our application aims to help the middle group.
 By allowing the user to enter their prescription information, which includes a picture of the pill, dosage, and how often, we can make notifications to remind them.